 We have reached a point where no simplistic explanation sheds much light on our present situation.
-Old themes, like party, prosperity, region or class no longer provide adequate explanations of national behaviour.
-There is something deeper, more compounded (multi-factorial) at work.
+Old themes, like party, prosperity, region or class no longer provide adequate explanations of national sentiment.
+There is something deeper, more compounded at work.
 I propose that whoever you are, the circumstances of our time are likely to have produced a sense of threat in terms of limiting your potential that you can no longer ignore.
-There have always been such threats, poverty, health, economic factors, bad luck, mistaken ventures, change including innovation, but now they all seem to be pitted against you and call for an amount of work you may be unable or unwilling to marshal and even if you did, good results are not guaranteed.
+There have always been such threats, poverty, health, economic factors, bad luck, mistaken ventures, but now, as traditions are dismantled, they seem to be pitted against you and require work you may be unable or unwilling to do to forestall them.
+And even if you did that work – good results are not guaranteed.

 So what is afoot?